StencilFrame/autopilot/docs/IDEA.md

-# Embracing Gradual Automation: My Journey to Building DoNot
+# Embracing Gradual Automation: My Journey to Building AutoPilot

 Hey everyone!

-I want to share something that’s been brewing in my mind for a while—the concept of gradual automation and how it inspired me to create DoNot, a tool aimed at transforming the way we approach automating our workflows.
+I want to share something that’s been brewing in my mind for a while—the concept of gradual automation and how it inspired me to create AutoPilot, a tool aimed at transforming the way we approach automating our workflows.

 ## My Love Affair with Automation